Fancy Pants (video game series): Gameplay

 Fancy Pants Adventures features Fancy Pants Man as the playable character of the series.
-He is a two dimensional stick figure man with spiky, choppy hair, wearing only a pair of colored triangular-shaped pants, hence his name.
+He is a two-dimensional stick figure man with spiky, choppy hair, wearing only a pair of colored triangular-shaped pants, hence his name.
 His gameplay is similar to the Sonic the Hedgehog franchise, in which it utilizes momentum-based platforming with running as a major gameplay mechanic.

-More references to the Sonic the Hedgehog series is how some the level design (like the "S-Tubes") is centered around momentum, increasing momentum by rolling down a slope, and how the collectables are essential to the player's health besides providing an extra life for every hundred collected.
-Similar to Sonic, collectables can be lost when damage is taken, but the loss is limited to 5% of total health and collectables.
+More references to the Sonic the Hedgehog series are how some of the level design (like the "S-Tubes") is centered around momentum, increasing momentum by rolling down a slope, and how the collectibles are essential to the player's health besides providing an extra life for every hundred collected.
+Similar to Sonic, collectables can be lost when damage is taken, but the loss is limited to 5% of total health and collectibles.

 Another video game reference is from Nintendo's Mario video game series, with a box that can be jumped at from beneath to release several squiggles, and the source code referring to the squiggles as "coins".

 Fancy Pants Man's home is Squiggleville, a small country town run by the Mayor (first introduced in World 2).
 The mayor is introduced more in World 3.
 Players guide Fancy Pants Man through open levels which feature obstacles to overcome and enemies to avoid or defeat.
 These enemies include spiders, snails, and mice armed with guns.

 Enemies can be defeated by being jumped upon and crushed by Fancy Pants Man, who can also launch off them to perform an augmented leap.

 World 2 introduced the snail enemy, which retracts into its shell when jumped on, after which it can be kicked to stun other enemies.
 Originally the snail shell was merely a novelty feature in the World 2 demo; however, during development, beta testers made a game out of getting the snail shell to hard-to-reach spots.
 Brad used this as inspiration to incorporate "Snail Shell Golf" which adds replayability to World 2 by allowing the player to gain access to different colored pants for the playable character.
 It is possible to earn a combo by keeping the snail shell in the air.

 Both worlds of Fancy Pants Adventures contain different kinds of small trophies that can be collected while playing the game.
 At the end of each world of Fancy Pants Adventures players fight a boss.

 In World 1 the boss is an angry penguin, who Fancy Pants Man accidentally falls upon and wakes from sleeping.
 This is the extent of the story in World 1, while World 2 has a more significant plotline.
 In World 2, an angry rabbit steals Fancy Pants Man's ice cream.

 Players must pursue and ultimately defeat the rabbit in a confrontation at the end of the game in order to reclaim the ice cream.
 In World 3, his sister, Cutie Pants, is kidnapped by pirates because she defeats their captain.
 They then make her their new captain.
 The first time Fancy Pants tries to bring her back, she refuses to leave, and has assumed the role of "Princess Pirate".
 The second time, though, she agrees to come home, because she saw ninjas, and pirates hate ninjas.